Sexual Assault and Sexual Harassment (SASH) Prevention and Response Policy

 Step 2 – Discuss Options

-- The AC SASH Officer will discuss further support and reporting options available to the Complainant, including ongoing support or making a report to the police.
+- A member of the AC SASH Taskforce will discuss further support and reporting options available to the Complainant, including ongoing support or making a report to the police.

 - Support is also available via publicly accessible services such as National Sexual, Domestic and Family Violence Counselling Service (1800 RESPECT) on 1800 737 732 (24 hours a day/7 days a week).